 How to clean a Titanium Van Nicholas bicycle?

-How to remove scratches from a Titanium Van Nicholas bicycle?
+How to remove scratches from a Titanium Van Nicholas frame?

 How to remove decals from a Titanium Van Nicholas frame?

 You can remove the decals with thinner (paint thinner).
-The best way is to dip a cloth with thinner and let it soak into the decal and then rub it off, you probably have to repeat this a few times.
+The best way is to dip a cloth with thinner and let it soak into the decal and then rub it off, you probably must repeat this a few times.
 Then properly degrease the frame.
-Afterwards brush the frame with a 3M Scotch-Brite Ultra Fine Grey scourer, to get the nice brush finish again.
+Afterwards brush the frame with a 3M Scotch Brite® Type A (fine grain) scourer, to get the nice, brushed finish again.

 Can I get replacement decals?